didonatodani/mietis/README.md

 # MIETIS - Mini Project UX/UI & Web Dev students from IRONHACK

 ## Overview
 MIETIS is a collaborative project delivered as part of a sprint between UX/UI and Web Development teams.
-In less than 9 hours, the teams worked together to develop and deploy a Minimum Viable Product (MVP), focusing on adding a key feature to the Mietis website.
+In less than 9 hours, the teams worked together to develop and deploy a Minimum Viable Product (MVP), focusing on adding a key feature to the Mietis website, only #MOBILEVERSION

 ## Objectives